Manishka1/isl-sign-languag/README.md

   >

 ## Purpose
-The project 'Sanket: An Avatar based Indian Sign Language Toolkit' has been created as a mini project for the course IT351- Human Computer Interaction.
+The project 'Sanket: An Avatar based Indian Sign Language Toolkit' has been created as a major project for the course MCA.

 ## Contributors
 - Manishka Singh